Enrique Tarrio, the Cuban-American leader of the far-right 'Proud Boys'

-Category: World Hits: 0Two days before planned demonstrations against the certification of Joe Biden's election as the next US president, Enrique Tarrio, leader of the far-right Proud Boys, was arrested in Washington, DC.
+Category: World Hits: 3Two days before planned demonstrations against the certification of Joe Biden's election as the next US president, Enrique Tarrio, leader of the far-right Proud Boys, was arrested in Washington, DC.
 Born in the US to Cuban-American parents, he has been leading the extremist group for more than two years.
 FRANCE 24 takes a look at this controversial character.

 Read more https://www.france24.com/en/americas/20210106-who-exactly-is-enrique-tarrio-leader-of-the-us-s-far-right-proud-boys-organisation